bootcoder/ENV_Scratch_Setup/README.md

 You should be comfortable with the command line before starting this tutorial.
 Read this [Command Line Quick Reference & Tips](http://learntocodewith.me/command-line/unix-command-cheat-sheet/) if you need a refresher.

+Additionally, if you are to 'know what you're doing' with your dev environment you should know a bit about how the ```PATH``` variable works.
+If this term is foreign to you take a minute to read [this article](https://cbednarski.com/articles/understanding-environment-variables-and-the-unix-path/).

 This guide denotes terminal entries with the following character combination:
 ```
 =>$